-Discomfort or pain in your body is usually explained why one of two things: (1) Pain and (2) weakness.
-Sure, some of these happen as a result of a one-time occurrence, such as being struck by something, or stubbing your toe on the coffee table.
-In most cases, however, these aches and discomforts pop up as a result of continued practices over time.
+In most cases, however, these aches and discomforts stem from repeated activities or rather “inactivities”.
 Even diseases start as one strain of cells before multiplying into something significant.
 Physical pain is no different.
 It, too, has a source.
 Do you know what the #1 practice for causing aches and pains is?
 It’s actually not a practice at all.
 It’s a lack of practice completely.
-The culprit, my friends, is inactivity.
+The culprit of body aches, my friends, is inactivity.

-The answer then, is to start moving more.
-Building range of motion and strength in the muscles of your spine (in addition to the muscles that work in conjunction with your spine, like your abs) through systematic exercise over time will help to to solve the root cause of this pain.
+You know that the lack of exercise or movement causes body aches, so the simple answer to correcting this is to move regularly.
+Building range of motion and strength in the muscles of your spine (in addition to the muscles that work in conjunction with your spine, like your abs) through systematic exercise over time will help to solve the root cause of this pain.